jamen/pixie/readme.md

 <a name='structure'></a>
 ### Template structure

-The template structure is an array, containing two other arrays recognized as `[fragments, expression]`
+The template structure is an array, containing two other arrays recognized as `[fragments, expressions]`

 - **Expressions**: Data between the opening and closing points.
 In `Foo {{bar}} baz {{qux}}` they would be `['bar', 'qux']`
 - **Fragments**: Data around your expressions.
 In the same example, the fragments would be `['Foo ', ' baz', '']`

 Compilers can choose to interpret and compile these however they choose.
-The one `pixie` provides is just a simple point-n-place.
+The `pixie.compile` ones is just a simple point-n-place

 ## License